 Other Procedures To Have With Ice Graft Hair Transplant

-No. The Ice method uses the FUE technique for extraction and implantation of grafts.
-Only graft storage is different from traditional FUE.
+No. The ice method uses the FUE technique for extraction and implantation of grafts.
+Only graft storage differs from traditional FUE.

 The hair graft survival rate is around 95-98% in the ice FUE technique.